-The Commission understands that there is no publicly available benefit-cost analysis for the Muddy Gates Storm Water Harvesting Scheme in Victoria, and the Bathurst Water Harvesting and Winburndale pipeline project in New South Wales.
-Additionally, the Commission understands that other projects that have been subject to a benefit-cost analysis have been approved where economic viability has not been demonstrated (a benefit-cost ratio of less than 1).
+From jurisdictions' responses to information requests, the Commission understands that there is no publicly available benefit-cost analysis for the Muddy Gates Storm Water Harvesting Scheme in Victoria, and the Bathurst Water Harvesting and Winburndale pipeline project in New South Wales (table 6.2).
+Additionally other projects that have been subject to a benefit-cost analysis have been approved where economic viability has not been demonstrated (a benefit-cost ratio of less than 1).